Chubb runs for 130, Browns hold off winless Lions 13-10 | Times Leader

 Chubb caught a touchdown pass, rushed for 130 yards and helped run out the clock as the Browns held on to avoid a season-wrecking upset and keep Detroit winless with a sloppy 13-10 victory over the Lions on Sunday.

 Chubb returned to Cleveland’s lineup after a one-game absence due to COVID-19.
-The star running back had a from Baker Mayfield and then helped the Browns (6-5) put away the Lions (0-9-1).
+The star running back had a a 5-yard TD reception from Baker Mayfield and then helped the Browns (6-5) put away the Lions (0-9-1).

 Leading by 3, the Browns got the ball back with 2:29 left.
 As the FirstEnergy Stadium crowd chanted “Chubb, Chubb” before every snap, coach Kevin Stefanski had Mayfield hand off the ball to one of the NFL’s best backs.